SportBeep.com

 Los Angeles (United States) (AFP) – The Oklahoma City Thunder celebrated star Shai Gilgeous-Alexander’s injury return with a hard-fought 127-121 NBA overtime victory over Nikola Jokic and the Denver Nuggets on Friday.
 Reigning NBA Most Valuable Player Gilgeous-Alexander scored 36 points in just under 34 minutes on the floor, sitting out overtime after missing nine games with an abdominal strain.
 “Felt good,” Gilgeous-Alexander said.
 “I’m just thankful to be back.”

-Jamal Murray scored 39 points and Nikola Jokic contributed 23 points, 17 rebounds, and 14 assists for the Nuggets, who led by as many as 16 in a tense, physical battle.
-Thunder forward Luguentz Dort was ejected for a flagrant foul after he tripped Jokic, sparking a shoving match that resulted in technical fouls for both Jokic and Oklahoma City’s Jaylin Williams.
-Trailing 83-77 going into the fourth quarter, the Thunder edged ahead 107-105 with 1:23 left in regulation before Jokic tied it with 38 seconds remaining.
-Denver’s Christian Braun came up with a big block on Gilgeous-Alexander, leading to overtime, where Oklahoma City scored the first five points in the extra session and hung on for the win, maintaining their two-game lead over the San Antonio Spurs atop the Western Conference.
-“It was a great game,” said Thunder center Chet Holmgren.
-“You want to play against the best players, the best teams, and they brought the intensity tonight.”
+Jamal Murray scored 39 points and Nikola Jokic scored 23 points with 17 rebounds and 14 assists for the Nuggets, who led by as many as 16 in a tense, physical battle.
+Thunder forward Luguentz Dort was ejected for a flagrant foul after he tripped Jokic, sparking a shoving match that saw Jokic and Oklahoma City’s Jaylin Williams receive technical fouls.
+Trailing 83-77 going into the fourth quarter, the Thunder had edged ahead 107-105 with 1:23 left in regulation before Jokic tied it with 38 seconds remaining.
+Denver’s Christian Braun came up with a big block on Gilgeous-Alexander and they went to overtime, Oklahoma City scoring the first five points in the extra session and hanging on for the win to maintain their two-game lead over the San Antonio Spurs atop the Western Conference.

 Related news